benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ---
-Description: Following a framework's best practices will put every one of your developer team members on the same page and skyrocket your projects to new heights.
+Description: Learning a framework can be overwhelming.
+Time and practice will make you master.
+Here are some best practices to help you toward your goal.
 Image: https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666966937/benjamincrozat.com/laravel-best-practices_xovbnu.png
 Featured: true
 Published At: 2022-10-30